 There is no guarantee that funds will be available to make awards for this Federal funding opportunity or that any proposal will be selected for funding.
 If an applicant incurs any costs prior to receiving an award agreement signed by an authorized NOAA official, they do so at their own risk of these costs not being included in a subsequent award.
 In no event will NOAA or the Department of Commerce be responsible for any proposal preparation costs.
 In addition, NOAA and DOC will not be responsible for proposal or project costs if this program fails to receive funding.
-Recipients and sub-recipients are subject to all federal laws and agency policies, regulations, and procedures applicable to federal financial assistance awards.
-Applicants must be in good standing with all existing NOAA grants and/or cooperative funding agreements in order to receive funds under this announcement.
+Recipients and sub-recipients are subject to all Federal laws and agency policies, regulations, and procedures applicable to Federal financial assistance awards.
+Applicants must be in compliance with requirements for any existing NOAA grants and/or cooperative funding agreements in order to receive funds under this announcement.

-The NOAA program office reserves the right to immediately halt activity under the award if the recipient fails to fulfill the requirements of the project as described in the final negotiated application submitted to the agency.
+The NOAA program office reserves the right to implement enforcement actions authorized by 2 C.F.R.
+200 .338-200.342 if the recipient fails to fulfill the requirements of the project as described in the final negotiated application submitted to the agency.
 Non-compliance may result in termination of the award.